Henri Étiévant

-Henri Étiévant (13 March 1870 – 9 August 1953) was a French actor and film director.
+Henri Gaston Étiévan-Estival (13 March 1870 – 9 August 1953) was a French actor and film director.

-Born Henri Gaston Étiévan-Estival in Paris, he trained at the National Conservatory of Dramatic Arts of Paris and was an experienced stage actor before he entered the world of film.
+Born in Paris, he trained at the National Conservatory of Dramatic Arts of Paris and was an experienced stage actor before he entered the world of film.
 He played Javert in Albert Capellani's 1912 silent film Les Miserables.
 He died in 1953 in the 11th arrondissement of Paris.
 His daughter, Yvette Etiévant, was also an actress.